maveric/agent-framework/why.md

 * Partial failure is expected
 * The system must run unattended

-In controls engineering, a system that 'usually works' gets people hurt.
+In controls engineering, a system that 'usually works' is unacceptable.
 I apply that same rigor here: an agent is a stochastic component in a deterministic system, not the other way around.

 ---